madsalama/imonitor/README.md

 # imonitor
-### Dynamic inotify monitoring daemon
+### Dynamic filesystem monitoring daemon

-- imonitord: daemon that manages inotify watches on multiple directories
+- imonitord: daemon that manages inotify watches on multiple directories:
+	- add/remove/list any of the running watches.
+	- spawns a worker thread that uses polling to read inotify events.

-- imonitor: command line utility
+- imonitor: command line utility that talks to daemon via unix domain socket.

 #### USAGE: